ashleymader/book_chart/README.md

 # BookChart

-Find out what the Most Sold and Most Read books are on Amazon!
+Find out what the Most Read fiction/nonfiction books are on Amazon.

 ## Installation